 What We Do

 Since its establishment, UNRWA has always taken action to mitigate the effects of emergencies on the lives of Palestine refugees.
+In 2020, over 2.2 million persons received life-saving humanitarian assistance from UNRWA, funded through the Agency’s Emergency Appeals, including the COVID-19 response.
+This included one million persons in Gaza, over 400,000 in Syria and 300,000 in Lebanon.

 The operational context in which the Agency works is challenging, ranging from relative stability in some host countries to more complex environments, including armed conflict and repeated cycle of hostilities in Gaza and Syria.
 UNRWA works in close coordination with UN country teams in host countries to develop contingency and emergency response plans through all phases of a crisis, i.e. prevention, preparedness, response and recovery.
 Normally, these operations are of short duration, though protracted humanitarian emergencies may require a sustained relief effort.